SmithWillSuffice/ohanga-pai/content/blog/54_central_splanning.md

 How one thing leads to another, huh?
 After a long gap between Ōhanga Pai posts I have two in short succession.
 This one could turn out juicier, since it is a complex topic.
-The occasion is coming across a Sante Fe Institute public talk on central planning:
+The occasion is coming across a Santa Fe Institute public talk on central planning:
 [“Comrades, Let's Optimize!
 The Surprising Rebirth of the Planned Economy”](https://www.youtube.com/watch?v=q0Hghul4oEI) at SFI, March 10.
 The guest speaker was Francis Spufford who wrote a book called [“Red Plenty”](https://www.goodreads.com/book/show/18634818-red-plenty)